Details

 Read more

-Useful information for evaluating the object:
+Useful information for evaluating the item:

-Information on the artist and/or manufacturer:
+Information about the artist and/or manufacturer:

-A maker of earthenware, earthenware and porcelain in Stoke-on-Trent, at the age of 14 George Jones began a seven-year apprenticeship with Minton.
-After completion in 1844 he worked as a peddler for Wedgwood.
-George began production around 1861, as George Jones & Co. from 1872, however, he began producing porcelain.
-In 1873 the two eldest sons, Frank Ralph Jones and George Henry Jones became partners in the business which was renamed George Jones & Sons.
+A manufacturer of earthenware, majolica, and porcelain in Stoke-on-Trent, George Jones began a seven-year apprenticeship with Minton at the age of 14.
+After completing his apprenticeship in 1844, he worked as a traveling salesman for Wedgwood.
+George began manufacturing around 1861, as George Jones & Co.
+In 1872, he began producing porcelain.
+In 1873, his two eldest sons, Frank Ralph Jones and George Henry Jones, became partners in the business, which was renamed George Jones & Sons.
 "Crescent" was registered as a trademark for the new company.
-At that time the company had 590 employees.
-In 1957 George Jones & Sons Ltd ceased trading and in 1959 the Crescent works were demolished.
-This piece has an attribution mark,
+At that time, the company had 590 employees.
+In 1957, George Jones & Sons Ltd ceased trading, and in 1959, the Crescent works were demolished.

 I am sure that it is completely authentic and take full responsibility for any authenticity